 Gluten are proteins found in various cereal products such as wheat, rye, spelt and barley.
 Fructans are also found in wheat products, which is why glutens and fructans can be confused.
 Fructans are also found in various vegetables and fruits, these products do not contain gluten.

 Gluten is found in products made from certain grains such as wheat, spelt, barley and rye.
 Below are the most common gluten-containing products, but the complete list is much longer.

-- Bread, pastries, rusks and crackers
+- Bread, luxury rolls, rusks and crackers

 - Breakfast cereals